sv3k/topscroll/README.md

 ★ Or right click for scroll to the bottom.
 ![Scroll up demo](demo-scrolldown.gif)

-There are already a number of Chrome extensions which can add the "scroll up" buttons in all possible places cluttering the precious screen space.
+There are already a number of browser extensions which can add the "scroll up" buttons in all possible places cluttering the precious screen space.
 With TopScroll you won't need such buttons and will be able to do rapid scrolling since moving the mouse to the left and clicking is the easiest thing to do.

 If you use the browser not in fullscreen mode, you may want to increase clickable area width in the extension options.